spd010273/event_manager/docs/usage.md

 Actions will consume work_queue items produced by a work_item_query, and take their parameters from both a static parameter list and parameters.
 If there is a collision on keys in static_parameters and parameters, the parameter's keys are given priority.

-Action queries follow the same rules as work_item_queries.
+Action queries follow the same rules as work_item_queries for parameter binding.

 If an action is a URI call, the parameter list is built in the following form:
 ```bash